BRI Pilot Funding Awards

 Submission Requirements

-Full Applications (due Wed, May 18th, 2022 at 10:59 pm) should be submitted electronically via INISGHT and must include the following:
+Full Applications (due June 24, 2024 at 11:59 pm) should be submitted electronically via INSIGHT and must include the following AS A SINGLE PDF file in the sequence below.

 • Applicant’s Name, Department and Division, BWH and HMS professional appointments, telephone number and e-mail address